SimonCoste/SimonCoste.github.io/posts/heavy_tails_1.md

 +++
-titlepost = "🏋🏼 Heavy-tailed distributions II: is it really heavy?" date = "December 2023" abstract = "A presentation of Hill's estimator for the heavy-tail index. "
+titlepost = "🏋🏼 Heavy-tails II: is it really heavy?" date = "December 2023"
+abstract = "A presentation of Hill's estimator for the heavy-tail index. "
 +++